Danishdbu/ml1_Danish/README.md

-# 🧠 Machine Learning Made Simple (Pareto Principle Approach)
+# 🧠 Machine Learning Made Simple

 ## 🚀 What is Machine Learning?
 Machine Learning (ML) is the field of teaching computers to learn patterns from data and make decisions or predictions without being explicitly programmed.

-## 🎯 Pareto Principle Focus: The 20% That Delivers 80% of Results

 ---